yz4dmin/motionos/FEATURES.md

 ## Future Features

-These Features are going to be implemented along the way
+These features are going to be implemented along the way

 - One payment for all transport
 - Mobility Subscriptions